How to Report a Splunk Vulnerability

 Application of some or all of the Splunk Hardening Standards, which are located in the Securing Splunk manual, will help mitigate the risk and impact of most vulnerabilities.

 Our RSS feed contains all official product security announcements, and is updated as soon as an announcement is released.

-Per the Splunk Product Security Policy, someone will be in touch with you within 48 hours of receipt of your communication.
+Per the Splunk Product Security Policy, someone will be in touch with you within two business days.